dcore94/bss/README.md

 * **id**: an identifier assigned to the root BSS instance.
 This is optional.
 The library assigns a random generated id to BSS instances that lack an id.
 * **template**: in the root BSS instance this field is a CSS3 selector that identifies the template containing the prototype markup that will be replaced at the target.
 * **target**: a CSS3 selector resolving to a DOM element where the data-binding will be applied.
+Starting from version 1.2.5, target may be an edi-function returning a custom nodeset of DOM elements.
+This is useful for returning immediate children with a give tagname for example which is impossible to achieve with CSS selectors.
 * **in** : a reference to a Javascript object or array that serves as input model.
 * **out** : a reference to a Javascript object or array that serves as output model.
 * **apply**: the transfer function to be applied during the apply phase for the current binding.
 * **commit**: the transfer function to be applied during the commit phase for the current binding.
 * **recurse**: a sub-bss (or an array of these) that causes a recursive evaluation of CSS3 selectors to the current target in order to navigate down the DOM structure.
 When descending the DOM structure with recurse, the models bound by the _in_ and _out_ fields are inherited.

-New with version 1.2:
+Starting with version 1.2.5 recurse is an edi-function which allows for building up dynamically BSS segments.
+This comes in quite handy when facing arbitarily nested structures (see Example 7).

 * **on_{event}** : bind an event handler for the event named _{event}_ in the DOM (for instance click, load, input, ...) to the selected target.
 The assigned value may be a function an object implementing EventListener or an array of these.
 * **on** : bind all the events contained in an eventMap.
 This is useful for reusing complex eventing patterns accross different elements.
 The event map is a JSON object like {_event1_: handler, _event2_ : handler, ...} where _event_ is the name of a DOM event and handler may be a function, object implementing EventListener or an array of these.